Have you ever got stuck reading the same paragraph or page trying to understand a concept with no success?

 - Using colored pens or highlighters to mark important information or track various concepts

 - Creating a visual representation of what they want to study to improve their understanding.
-These include timelines, maps, outlines, and charts
+These include timeline templates, maps, outlines, and charts

 - Forming mental images of the concepts in their heads